iamsubhrajit10/iamsubhrajit10/README.md

-- 👋 Hi, I’m @iamsubhrajit10
+- 👋 Hi, I’m @iamsubhrajit10, you can head over to https://iamsubhrajit10.me, for more info about me!
-- 👀 I’m interested in Computer Systems
-- 🌱 I’m currently learning working various aspects of the system: kernels, parallel and distributed systems, etc.
-- 💞️ I’m looking to collaborate on anything related to systems
-- 📫 How to reach me: link in bio

 <!---